oguzhantopgul/Vezir-Project/README.md

 - Vulnerable Labs (SecurityCompass InsecureBank, OWASP GoatDroid, Pentesterlab SQLi)
 - Enjarify
 - Apache HTTP server
-- BytecodeViewer - planned for future release (https://github.com/Konloch/bytecode-viewer)
+- BytecodeViewer (added in recent release 2.0.3)
+- androwarn (added in recent release 2.0.3)
+- Androbugs Framework (added in recent release 2.0.3)
+- idb (added in recent release 2.0.3)

 All the tools above are put in the <b>/home/vezir/ambar</b> directory.
 Most of them are added to **PATH**, so you can easily run by just typing the name of the application.